deni5e/beatport-data-analysis/README.md

 inlucing required environment

 ## Key Features
-- INtegration of data from Beatport (CSV) and Spotify (SQLite database) using Pythonand SQL
+- Integration of data from Beatport (CSV) and Spotify (SQLite database) using Pythonand SQL
 - Enrichment of Beatport tracks with Spotify audio features, focusing on danceability
 - Handling missing data: ~30% of tracks had no Spotify match; analysis was conducted only on matched entries
 - Exploratory data analysis and visualizations on daceability trends by genre and release year